bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_21_Receive_MQ_Messages.md

 ## Learning Goal

-The task of this exercise is to consume AMQP messages from the RabbitMQ Message Queue that are sent out by the Statistics Service periodically.
+The task of this exercise is to consume Advanced Message Queueing Protocol (AMQP) messages from the RabbitMQ message queue that are sent out by the Statistics service periodically.

 ## Prerequisite
 Continue with your solution of the last exercise.
 If this does not work, you can checkout the branch [`origin/solution-20-Use-Message-Queues`](https://github.wdf.sap.corp/cc-java/cc-bulletinboard-ads-spring-webmvc/tree/solution-20-Use-Message-Queues).<sub><b>[to-do]</b></sub>